Your feedback is important to the future of postgraduate research at the University. Want to make a change? There are many ways to let us know.

 Faculty Graduate School Committee (FGSC)

 Faculty Graduate School Committees report to the Graduate Board.
 Their common core terms of reference give all faculties a clear route of communication to Graduate Board.

-The remit of these committees includes ensuring the quality of research training and supervision of postgraduate researchers, making recommendations to Graduate Board in relation to policy and the development of new programmes, appointing postgraduate research tutors, liaising with external bodies such as Research Councils, and considering general issues relating to postgraduate researchers in the faculty.
+The remit of these committees includes ensuring the quality of research training and supervision of postgraduate researchers, making recommendations to Graduate Board in relation to policy and the development of new programmes, appointing DPGRSs, liaising with external bodies such as Research Councils, and considering general issues relating to postgraduate researchers in the faculty.
 PGR representatives are normally members of this committee.